Quantum Turing Machines Computations and Measurements: Observables

 We already discussed how \BeV's ``sensible'' QTMs are machines where all the computations in superposition are in some sense terminating, and reach the final state at the same time (are ``stationary'', in their terminology).
 More precisely, Definition~3.11 of~\BeV reads: \textit{"A final configuration of a QTM is any configuration in [final] state.
 If when QTM $M$ is run with input $x$, at time $T$ the superposition contains only final configurations, and at any time less than $T$ the superposition contains no final configuration, then $M$ halts with running time $T$ on input $x$."}

-This is a good definition for a theory of computational complexity (where the problems are classical, and the inputs of QTMs are always classical) but it is of little use for developing a theory of effective quantum functions.
+This is a good definition for a theory of computational complexity (where the problems are classical, and the inputs of QTMs are always classical) but it is of limited use in the semantics of quantum programming languages.
 Indeed, inputs of a \BeV-QTM \textit{must} be classical---we cannot extend by linearity a \BeV-QTM on inputs in $\ell_1^2$, since there is no guarantee whatsoever that on different inputs the same QTM halts with the same running time.